DiffuserLite: Towards Real-time Diffusion Planning: Efficient Planning via Refinement

-In light of these findings, we aim to develop a progressive refinement planning (PRP) process.
+Regarding these findings, we aim to develop a progressive refinement planning (PRP) process.
 This process initially plans a rough trajectory consisting of only key points spaced at equal intervals and then progressively refines the first interval by generative interpolating.
+It is worth noting that this is orthogonal to methods of identifying key points based on task semantic information \citep{li2023hdmi}.
 Specifically, our proposed PRP consists of $L$ planning levels.
 At each level $l\in \{0,1,\cdots, L-1\}$, starting from the known first term $x_0$, DMs plan rough trajectories $\bm x_{0:H_l:I_l}$ with temporal horizon $H_l$ and temporal jump $I_l$.
 Then, the planned first key point $x_{I_l}$ is passed to the next level as its terminal:

-By this design, only the first planned intervals are refined in the next level, and the other redundant details are all ignored.
-The progressive refinement is conducted until the last level in which $I_{L-1}=1$ to extract an action.
+By this design, only the first planned intervals are refined in the next level, and the other redundant details are all ignored, resulting in a coarse-to-fine generation process.
+The progressive refinement continues until the last level to extract an action.
 To support conditional sampling for each level, we define the property of a rough trajectory $\bm x_{0:H_l:I_l}$ as the property expectation over the distribution of all its completed trajectories $\mathcal X(\bm x_{0:H_l:I_l})$:

 PRP ensures that long-term planning maintains foresight while alleviating the burden of modeling redundant information.
 As a result, it greatly contributes to reducing model size and improving planning efficiency: